karlproject/karldocs/docs/specs/drafts/open-id.rst

 - Devteam development/testing against anything requiring ActiveDirectory is a logistical challenge

-- Try to use WSO2 for the Kerberos part
+- Try to use WSO2 for the Kerberos part...or not

 - Staff-only, removes their password from the KARL database

+  - This will then make staging testing of staff users quite hard in the future, as the dev team won't have accounts that exist in the AD

 - Changes to the CSV upload